knix-microfunctions/knix/TriggersFrontend/README.md

 ```
 {
+    "trigger_status": "ready" or "error",
     "trigger_type": "amqp" or "timer",
-    //id is a globally unique identifier for this trigger.
-To be used for updating and deleting the trigger
+    //trigger_name unique identifier for this trigger provided by the user
-    "id": <string>
-    //tag is a user specified optional string while creating the trigger
-    "tag": "<string>",
+    "trigger_name": "<string>"
+    // workflow_name is the name of the workflow being invoked
+    "workflow_name": "<string>"
     // source is the topic name if available
     "source": "<string>",
+    // if status is 'error' then 'data' will contain an error message
     "data": "<string>"
 }
 ```